ARCLeeds/arcleeds.github.io/blog/_posts/2021-02-09-RSEshowcaseRAMPUA.md

 </div>

 As an RSE embedded in this project I've been involved in encouraging software development best practise particularly around reproducible research.
 This focused on small, simple steps that could be incorporated into the researchers workflow to help them just get on with writing the implementation of the model:

 #### 1. Using GitHub actions to include a workflow for running the code test suite before merging pull requests
-  Using unit tests to ensure your code does what you expect is a critical step in ensuring your work is reproducible.
+  Testing the research code we write is a crucial step in developing research software.
+At the very least its a _sanity check_ that the function we just wrote does what we think it does.
+Getting into the habit of writing tests along side Using unit tests to ensure your code does what you expect is a critical step in ensuring your work is reproducible.
 On a big project like this encouraging researchers to write tests alongside their code and creating workflow that ran tests everytime researchers wanted to update the code base was a crucial quality control step.

 #### 2. Using Sphinx and GitHub pages to create an automated documentation webpage
   [Shinx](https://www.sphinx-doc.org/en/master/) is a documentation generator commonly used alongside [readthedocs](https://docs.readthedocs.io/en/stable/index.html).
 As researchers wrote the model code they included [docstrings](https://www.python.org/dev/peps/pep-0257/) within the code which we wanted to build into a documentation page for the project.
 The [autodocs](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html) Sphinx extension makes this easy, allowing for docstrings to be extracted from code and rendered into reStructured Text which is used by Sphinx.